Table of Contents

 Our Lord said, “Do not think that I have come to bring peace on earth.
 I came not to bring peace, but the sword.”
 (Matt.
 10:34) He puts this sword (which is a “good will”) in the hands of His servants, and He wishes that they should make use of it against themselves, in that circumcision of the heart which mortifies without pity all the corrupt inclinations of their fallen nature (for example, to puffed up pride, impurity, greed or anger), even to finally putting them to death, and leaving in the heart, thus mortified, no single trace of the old Adam.

 Oh! what a great and difficult work is this total destruction, this total annihilation, of the selfish and self-centered creature, the false and deceitful old Adam, the sin within—the “old man!”
 Again I say, how hard, how difficult to bear this!
-So long as it is only a question of saying certain prescribed prayers, of visiting the church, of practicing works of charity, plenty of people can be found to embrace this kind of devotion.
+So long as it is only a question of saying certain prescribed prayers and of practicing works of charity, plenty of people can be found to embrace this kind of devotion.
 A spiritual leader who requires no more than this is eagerly listened to: he is a man of God; he is a saint.
 But if he begins to speak of correcting certain defects, of overcoming human respect (seeking to please man instead of God), of reforming natural character (the disordered or inordinate aspects thereof), of keeping a check on natural inclinations and feelings, and of following in everything the leading of grace, he is no longer listened to; he is exaggerating, he is going beyond all bounds!

 It is nevertheless certain that the true spirit of Christianity consists in this: that a real Christian should look upon himself as his greatest enemy; that he should wage continual war against himself; that he should spare himself in nothing, and count all his progress by the victories he gains over himself.